-4.5.2 Role of government and authorities- There is a need to develop baseline data which would benefit policy makers in initiating suitable legislations.
-Impetus needs to be given for effective national E-waste management policy framework.
+4.5.2 Role of government and authorities - There is a need to develop baseline data that would benefit policymakers in initiating suitable legislation.
+Impetus needs to be given for an effective national E-waste management policy framework.
 The E-waste collection should be emphasized by creating local, urban, district level, and state level collection points and recycling units so that the maximum amount of E-waste may be collected for proper E-waste disposal.
-To attract people for voluntarily disposal, the monetary benefits should be given to the people concerned for the ill-effects and diseases of E-waste caused to them and their family by arranging workshops in their local language at grass root level.
-Collaborating with the industry, refer methods adopted by other countries and strict vigilance of unorganized sector are other areas to be focused for E-waste disposal.
-So going in accordance with the environmental sustainability it is thus extremely important that policy of E-waste disposal and regulatory aspects should be stringent as well as rational.
+To attract people for voluntary disposal, monetary benefits should be given to the individuals concerned about the ill effects and diseases of E-waste caused to them and their families by arranging workshops in their local language at the grassroots level.
+Collaborating with the industry, referring to methods adopted by other countries, and strict vigilance of the unorganized sector are other areas to be focused on for E-waste disposal.
+Thus, in accordance with environmental sustainability, it is extremely important that the policy of E-waste disposal and regulatory aspects should be stringent as well as rational.

-4.5.3 Responsibility of recyclers, collectors and scrap dealers- The registered recyclers’ representative should train the local collectors of formal and informal sectors about the E-waste and its detrimental effects on human beings and abiotic components of ecosystem by conducting seminars and workshops with the help of doctors.
-Using the potential of local collectors and fix the rates item-wise which are to be given to the user after receipt of items concerned and its collection charges upto collection point should be laid down properly.
-Setting of the door-to-door for E-waste collection service, its storage and further packaging mechanism in the locality should be emphasized with the help of formal and informal collectors.
-The segregation of the various equipment, components and packaging by pasting slip with all details need to be done on local informal stations and dispatch it to the registered formal recyclers.
-After recycling, refurbishment and decontamination procedure, the rest of the material is disposed of either through incineration or secured landfilling.
-Reward, tax incentives and reprimand schemes for performance and non-compliance of E-waste management for scrap dealers should be implemented.
+4.5.3 Responsibility of recyclers, collectors, and scrap dealers - The registered recyclers’ representatives should train the local collectors of formal and informal sectors about E-waste and its detrimental effects on human beings and abiotic components of the ecosystem by conducting seminars and workshops with the help of doctors.
+Utilizing the potential of local collectors and fix the rates item-wise, which are to be given to the users after receipt of the concerned items and their collection charges upto collection point, should be laid down properly.
+Setting of door-to-door E-waste collection service, its storage, and further packaging mechanisms in the locality should be emphasized with the help of formal and informal collectors.
+The segregation of various equipment, components, and packaging by pasting slips with all details needs to be done at local informal stations and dispatched to the registered formal recyclers.
+After recycling, refurbishment, and decontamination procedures, the rest of the material is disposed of either through incineration or secure landfilling.
+Reward, tax incentives, and reprimand schemes for performance and non-compliance of E-waste management for scrap dealers should be implemented.

-4.5.4 Electronic product design specifications to be done by producers or manufactures - There is a need to gradually eliminate or phase out harmful substances used in the manufacture of electronic gadgets.
-Restriction on the use of Hazardous Substances (RoHS) compliance and maximize use of renewable materials has to be made mandatory for all electronic gadgets.
-Manufacturing process of electronic products that result in waste minimization and the judicious use of electronic components need to be encouraged.
-The crossed out wheelie/wheeled bin symbol should be more prominently displayed on gadgets.
-Special bins with crossed out wheelie symbol should be placed at public locations in the city such as shopping malls and parks for encouraging voluntary disposal of E-waste.
-Viability and implementation of recycling with take-back product scheme, extended producer responsibility (EPR) monitoring and penalty clauses that makes producers responsible for end of life (EOL) gadgets.
-The higher % of exchanges indicated that the old products reach the dealers or manufacturers which may help in the EPR policy implementation.
-Advance Disposal Fee (ADF) and Advance Recycling Fee (ARF) also can be framed as alternatives for E-waste management.
+4.5.4 Electronic product design specifications should be done by producers or manufacturers - There is a need to gradually eliminate or phase out harmful substances used in the manufacture of electronic gadgets.
+Restrictions on the use of Hazardous Substances (RoHS) compliance and maximizing the use of renewable materials must be made mandatory for all electronic gadgets.
+The manufacturing process of electronic products that results in waste minimization and the judicious use of electronic components needs to be encouraged.
+The crossed-out wheelie/wheeled bin symbol should be more prominently displayed on gadgets.
+Special bins with the crossed out wheelie symbol should be placed in public locations in the city, such as shopping malls and parks, to encourage voluntary disposal of E-waste.
+The viability and implementation of recycling with a take-back product scheme, extended producer responsibility (EPR) monitoring, and penalty clauses that make producers responsible for end of life (EOL) gadgets The higher % of exchanges indicates that the old products reach the dealers or manufacturers, which may help in the EPR policy.
+Advance Disposal Fee (ADF) and Advance Recycling Fee (ARF) also be framed as alternatives for E-waste management.

-9. Chi-square test statistics analysis between independent and dependent variables-the general information characteristics and perception on E-waste management. management
+9. Chi-square test statistics analysis between independent and dependent variables -the general information characteristics and perception of E-waste management.